jpauli/symfony_dic_optimizer/README.md

 }
 ```
-The interface will replace the get() method by a C implemented one, more performant hopefully.
+The interface will replace the get(), has() and camelize() methods by C implemented ones, more performant hopefully.

 Info:
 ====